 The Thrive Approach

 At Easterside Academy, we strongly believe in the Thrive approach.
 Thrive is a dynamic, developmental approach to working with children that supports their emotional and social well-being.
 It is based on the latest research in neuroscience, attachment theory and child development, drawing on research into the role of creativity and play in developing emotional resilience.
-Thrive is used at our school to help support children with their emotional and social development.
+Thrive is used at our school to help support chi

 The Thrive approach offers practical strategies and techniques and is built around assessments which identify children’s emotional development and provides action plans for each child’s individual needs.